ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 * `docClient.scan(scanningParameters, function(err,data)` executes the scan and returns either the result or the error that occurred.

 ## Test write-Lambda
-Allright!
-Let's test this thing out..
+All right!
+Let's test this thing..
 On the Lambda Function configuration page you see a dropdown and test button in the upper right corner.
 Click the dropdown and configure a new test event.
 I called mine 'Test' and added an empty test event.